SemsProject/masymos-docker/README.md

 implies, that the image is unsuitable for automated builds on Docker Hub.
 However to simplify building the image, we're shipping a bash script automating the steps.

-Before cloning this repository please ensure, that you have [Git LFS](https://git-lfs.github.com/) installed, since we use it to store the ontology files in this repository.
+Before cloning this repository **please ensure, that you have [Git LFS](https://git-lfs.github.com/) installed**, since we use it to store the ontology files in this repository.
 Then clone the repository with all sub-modules:

 ```sh